 I didn’t originally intend for this to be a multi-part series but I realized that there was a LOT of ground to cover with this topic.
 It started to feel like that it may never get published at all if I don’t get at least part of it rolling.

 In this first article we defined backorders and identified a few ways to determine whether you’re wrestling with a problem.
 I also mentioned a few approaches for analyzing your backordered items to help find a root cause for the shortage.
 Finally, I covered the importance of solving the issues as a team and properly documenting and communicating any actions taken to resolve the issues.
-In the next article, I will cover some of the functions in SAP that help manage backorders.
+In the next article, I will cover some of the functions that help manage SAP backorders.